Syrian government ground forces attack Ghouta despite Russian truce plan

 The multi-sided Syrian war has killed hundreds of thousands of people and driven half of the pre-war population of 23 million from their homes.
 Fighting has escalated on several fronts this year, with the collapse of Islamic State giving rise to conflict between other Syrian and foreign parties.

-Reporting by Tom Perry in Beirut and Stephanie Nebehay and Tom Miles in Geneva; Writing by Tom Perry; Editing by Raissa Kasolowsky
+Reporting by Tom Perry, Laila Bassam and Dahlia Nehme in Beirut and Stephanie Nebehay and Tom Miles in Geneva, John Irish in Paris, Denis Pinchuk in Moscow, Michelle Nicols at the United Nations and Ali Kucukgocmen in Istanbul; writing by Tom Perry; Editing by Mark Heinrich